 6) Group large and small potted containers together

 Plants love company.
 So, while you may not want to over do it with too many plants in one particular spot, think one large potted fake plant with a scatter of a few smaller faux planters of varying sizes.
 If you know any indoor gardeners, you probably seem then doing this all the time with the real thing.
-See Resource for fern planter, here
+Try these faux planters for a windowsill.

 7) Decorating with faux stems or sprigs in a vase

 The gardener will often place a single stem in a glass vase (with water) for propagation purposes.
 She’s simply trying to grow more plants, right?
 To mimic the glass vase propagation look:

 DON’T: Go this route if the stem is too short, as in the photo example, here.
 It will most definitely look unnatural.

 DO: Make sure the stem is long enough to look naturally placed inside the bottle.

 Placing dried sprigs, like eucalyptus, in a vase for aromatic energy is another.
 Quite frankly styling a vase with a stem or a few sprigs is one of the easiest ways to bring in some greenery without going overboard.
 No need to overthink it if it looks good to you.

 DON’T: Bend the wire stems, like the plant in this example.
 Visibly bent wire stems are a dead giveaway and there’s no going back, lol.